Tsurezure Agent OPS

 To cut to the chase: AI Gateway looks like a very usable entry point for “LLM exit logs.”
 According to the official docs, the dashboard and logs can show provider, model, status, duration, tokens, cost, prompt, and response — which covers the basics you need for initial debugging and getting a feel for costs.

-So in this version, I’m separating what I confirmed as basic logs, what is known from official specs, and what remains unverified advanced topics in my own environment.
+The important boundary in this article is separating what I confirmed as basic logs, what is known from official specs, and what remains unverified advanced behavior in my own environment.

 What I’m Testing